Kent Downs line: History

 The line was built by the London, Chatham and Dover Railway from their first line (the Chatham Main Line).
+The final section to Ashford opened on 1 July 1884 and terminated at Ashford West.
+There was initially no direct connection to the rival South Eastern Railway's existing station.

-Upon the creation of the South Eastern and Chatham Railway the original Ashford terminus was closed in 1899 and services diverted to the South Eastern Railway's Ashford station.
+Upon the creation of the South Eastern and Chatham Railway in 1899, Ashford West was closed and services diverted to the former South Eastern Railway station.
 The line was electrified in 1939 (750 V DC third rail) to Maidstone East by the Southern Railway prior to World War Two.
 Electrification between Maidstone East and Ashford was completed in 1961 under the BR 1955 Modernisation Plan.

+In 2020 the line from Ashford International to Otford was adopted by the Kent Rail Partnership and this section was renamed the Kent Downs line.

 Infrastructure

 Traction current is supplied at 750 volts DC via the Third Rail.
 The supply for this is overseen by Paddock Wood Electrical Control Room.
-Signalling is Track Circuit Block with multiple aspect colour light signals throughout, controlled by Ashford IECC.
+Signalling is Track Circuit Block with multiple aspect colour light signals throughout, controlled by Maidstone East Signal Box.
 The line is double track throughout.

 Services

 Services on the line are run by Southeastern.

 Services run to London Victoria, London Charing Cross and Ashford, with some peak services to London Blackfriars.

 In the off-peak, there are one train per hour from Ashford International to London Victoria via Bromley South and Swanley stopping at all stations between Ashford and Otford and one train per hour from Maidstone East to London Charing Cross running semi-fast via Swanley and London Bridge.
 These services are operated by Class 375 and Class 377 EMUs.

-Thameslink utilizes the route between Swanley and Otford on their London Blackfriars to Sevenoaks metro services via the Catford Loop and Elephant and Castle with two trains per hour running.
+Thameslink utilises the route between Swanley and Otford on their London Blackfriars to Sevenoaks metro services via the Catford Loop and Elephant and Castle with two trains per hour running.
 Additional services through London will be introduced as part of the Thameslink Programme between Cambridge and Maidstone East.
-As of September 2019, these services have not yet been introduced with no news about its future.
+As of June 2024, these services have not yet been introduced with no news about their future.